wikisamuel/wikisamuel.github.io/java/tp3-en.md

 ----

-## 3. Lot of stuff (New !)
+## 3. Lot of stuff (Brand new !)
 <!-- .slide: data-state="no-toc-progress" class="no-toc-progress" -->

-* The inventory now has a limited space.
+* The inventory now has a limited space (10 items).
 Adding an item to a full inventory fails and the user should be informed of that.
 * Sidequest : create a Pokedex class that will keep track of all species that the player has met.
 For each species, we need to know if the player has encountered it, fought it or never encountered it.

 ----